 Outlook

-With the release of UMD 1.2.0, the initial provisioning of software in the UMD is finished.
-Although the UMD will not initially include SAGA software, it will provide software solutions to cover all of the EGI capabilities deemed most critical for its user community.With UMD 1.3.0 and beyond, EGI will strive to enter into a regular update cycle of quarterly updates.
+With UMD 1.3.0 and beyond, EGI will strive to enter into a regular update cycle of quarterly updates.
 This however requires that EGI is regularly updated, in due time, with specific release plans of the Technology Providers.
 This represents a significant change in internal processes for the existing Technology Providers as opposed to the last decade where releases were made with little forward planning.
 While Technology Providers are well aware of this requirement, it proves difficult to change product team processes towards detailed planning and communication.
 Therefore, it is at this point in time not possible to reliably plan ahead into the future and provide UMD release schedules that go beyond UMD 1.2.0 in mid-September 2011.

 Conclusions